hackerkid/Wikifeedia/README.md

 The home page of Wikifeedia consist of a news feed of Featured articles.
 Featured articles are considered to be the best articles in Wikipedia.
 As of now there is no API for getting a list of featured articles that changes each time one make a request.
 To facilitate this I had to to make a new API server along with some Javascript tweaks.

-The frontend of Wikifeedia can be found [here](https://github.com/hackerkid/Wikifeedia-backend).
+The backend of Wikifeedia can be found [here](https://github.com/hackerkid/Wikifeedia-backend).

 ##Contributing